Genes that Are Located on the Same Chromosome: How Their Proximity Shapes Biology

 Hox Gene Cluster

 The Hox genes control body plan patterning during embryogenesis.
-They are arranged linearly on the chromosome in the same order as their expression domains—a phenomenon known as colinearity.
+Because of that, they are arranged linearly on the chromosome in the same order as their expression domains—a phenomenon known as colinearity.
 Disruptions in this cluster can lead to severe developmental disorders.

 Immunoglobulin Gene Loci